-Perhaps we could return to Anne Carson with her suggestion of the emotional thrill of error, the way it directs the mind to its own indirection: “Aristotle says that metaphor causes the mind to experience itself / In the act of making a mistake,” she writes, “At first it looks odd, contradictory or wrong. / Then it makes sense” (“Essay on what I think about most,” 50).
+Perhaps we could return to Anne Carson with her suggestion of the emotional thrill of error, the way it directs the mind to its own indirection: “Aristotle says that metaphor causes the mind to experience itself / In the act of making a mistake,” she writes, “At first it looks odd, contradictory or wrong. / Then it makes sense” (“Essay on What I Think About Most,” 50).
 This is a very different experience of error from that which requires the hard graft of scholarly digging and polemical fist-fighting to resolve it.
 But neither is it an alien experience to Pseudodoxia, which often tarries in subject matter that others, at least, are exercised about.
 Even in dark pugnacious days, it seems, error could be encountered in terms of its agreeable paradox, the twist it produced in the fabric of things, when the absurd breaks through.
 Error, which seems so all or nothing, so right or wrong, can be generative rather than infectious.
 It has a delicious taste, even when there is little nutritional value.
 Many of Browne’s errors arrive always-already corrected—the correction is part of the tradition itself, and they reflect not so much a stubborn tare that is hard to uproot as an experience of the pleasurably absurd.
 The waywardness and the capricious nature of any individual error is necessarily in play with the encyclopaedic tapestry of Pseudodoxia as a whole—with its gaze across every field of endeavour, beset by our human messiness.
 In his Epistle to The Garden of Cyrus, written to Nicholas Bacon, Browne comments on the value of the trivial and obscure, that “bye and barren Themes are best fitted for invention.”
 Approaching matters aslant, we encounter what he calls “collaterall truths, though at some distance from their principals.”
 Is there a contradiction in arguing for Browne’s gossamer touch, his delicate, Carsonesque enjoyment of error, and to say at the same time that his apparently abstruse and scholarly enquiries moonlight as politically contentious material, that he is wholly alert to their second life?
 If there is, it would be a quite Brownean contradiction, embracing the nearly incompatible.

 Kevin KILLEEN